JuliaCollections/DataStructures.jl/README.rst

 Complexity of Sorted Containers
 ---------------------------------

-In the list of functions below, the complexity of the various operations is given.
-In these measures,
+In the list of functions below, the running time of the various operations is provided.
+In these running times,
-*n* is the current size
+*n* denotes the current size
 (number of items) in the
-container at the time of the function call and *c* denotes the time needed to compare two keys.
+container at the time of the function call, and *c* denotes the time needed to compare two keys.

 --------------------------------------